SAP-samples/partner-reference-application/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md

     > Note: For testing, you may configure a basic authentication using the **SAP S/4HANA Cloud Communication User** and **SAP S/4HANA Cloud Communication User Password** of the destination *s4hc*.

     > Note: You may need to upload the **SAP S/4HANA Cloud Server Certificate** into the destination service for Secure Sockets Layer (SSL) authentication using the link *Upload and Delete Certificates* on the destinations screen.
-You can download the SAP S/4HANA Cloud server certificate from the browser: Open the SAP S/4HANA Cloud UI and view the site information.
-Display and export the certificate details into a *.cer* file.
+You can download the SAP S/4HANA Cloud server certificate.
+Open the SAP S/4HANA Cloud UI in a Google Chrome browser and click on the lock icon *View site information* on the left side of the URL.
+To export the **SAP S/4HANA Cloud Server Certificate** as a base-64 encoded *X.-509* file, choose *Connection is secure* and *Certificate is valid*.
+Choose *Details* and *Export*.

 3. Create the destination *s4hc-tech-user* to consume SAP S/4HANA Cloud OData services using a technical communication user.